 The bully on the bus taunts Leroy, then silences him with threats of worse to come.
 To distract him, his teacher introduces him to the adventures in The Big Bad Book of Fairytales.
 Hidden throughout are the clues that Leroy needs to overcome the bullying taunts once and for all.

-Bully on the Bus is published by UQP.
+Bully on the Bus is published in Australia by UQP and North America by Kane Miller Books

 Download Sample Chapters